-MBSTP chinook salmon net pen releases
+MBSTP chinook salmon release program

-MBSTP will operate a coastal net pen to facilitate the release of chinook salmon smolts out of Santa Cruz Harbor in 2019.
+MBSTP will facilitate the release of chinook salmon smolts out of Santa Cruz Harbor in 2019.
 By trucking Fall-run chinook salmon smolts from inland hatcheries managed by CDFW, we are working to mitigate impacted and lost habitats in the Bay-Delta and Central Valley regions.
 Fish produced for this project are specifically intended to be captured in California’s sport and commercial fisheries.
 Additionally, rearing and transport of these fish is paid for in large part through funds from the sale of salmon licenses and stamps.
 This program is a great way for stakeholders (fishermen) to have a direct, positive impact on the resource they depend upon.

 Learn more about California's Chinook salmon